Walter Goetz: Post-war career

 By the time military defeat delivered an end to the twelve year Hitler nightmare in 1945, Walter Goetz was nearly 80.
-Nevertheless, in 1946 he accepted a professorial appointment at the University of Munich, initially as an "adjunct professor" and later as an "honorary professor".
-(Living near Munich, Goetz had ended up in the American occupation zone where as Leipzig, after July 1945, was administered as part of the Soviet occupation zone in a now occupied and partitioned version of Germany.)
+Nevertheless, in 1946, he accepted a professorial appointment at the Ludwig-Maximilians-Universität München, initially as an "adjunct professor" and later as an "honorary professor".
+Living near Munich and leading the LGG, Goetz had ended up in the American occupation zone where as Leipzig, after July 1945, was administered as part of the Soviet occupation zone in a now occupied and partitioned version of Germany.
 A more hands-on role came with his presidency, between 1946 and 1951, of the Historical Commission of the Bavarian Academy of Sciences and Humanities (HiKo), with which he had been associated intermittently since the early years of the century.
 He led an extensive re-organisation of the HiKo, which was badly needed.
 He played a decisive role in the reconfiguration of the long-running Monumenta Germaniae Historica publishing project which was transferred to Munich from Berlin during his incumbency.
 He took charge of Modern History at the university until a more permanent section head could be appointed.
 Goetz himself continued to lecture in history in his capacity as an honorary professor till 1951 when, aged 84, he again retired from his university career.
 He nevertheless remained active as a member of the HiKo till 1958.
 During his final years Goetz was closely involved in the conception, promotion and development of the Neue Deutsche Biographie series.
 One admiring obituarist would write that "he was chiefly responsible for the creation of the series, and it is certainly the case that during his presidency of the HiKo Goetz and his fellow scholar, Otto zu Stolberg-Wernigerode stood out as the project's most persistent and influential backers.
 At the time of Goetz's death, aged 90, three volumes had already been published.